hyperledger-labs/fabric-operations-console/packages/athena/env/README.md

 When deploying athena an environmental JSON file should live in this folder `./en/dev.json`.
 *If these env variables are already set by some other means then this file can be omitted.*
 This file has the minimum settings to reach couch db.
-Once athena reaches couch db it will load the rest of the settings via the default settings doc `00_settings_athena` doc or the config yaml.
+Once athena reaches couch db it will load the rest of the settings by reading the settings doc `00_settings_athena` doc in the system database and then it will read/apply the [configuration yaml](#config) file (if present).

 **The file dne**, it must be created if the required fields are not already set.